gob1thaasan/Raspberry/README.md

 3. Socket: Making a listen server to a port (55555).
 Use [NetCat](http://netcat.sourceforge.net/) to make request in another terminal.

+4. PulseWidhModulation: to control actuators (in this case a servo) using Pulse Width Modulation (PDM).Thus, look at the pins of Raspberry Pi and identify PWM pins before using.
+I am using pin number 32 (BOARD numbering).
+The demo is available at [Youtube](https://youtu.be/Vz7-1uDE2Uw).

 ## References